philipphager/clax/docs/index.md

 # Welcome to CLAX

-CLAX is a framework for training and evaluating fast and flexible neural clic models in JAX.
+CLAX is a framework for training and evaluating fast and flexible neural click models in JAX.

 For example, training a [User Browsing Model](https://dl.acm.org/doi/abs/10.1145/1390334.1390392) in CLAX is as simple as:
 ```Python